 No one should blame unions for supporting the political parties that they think will best suit their interests … but Conservatives should be very clear, in their own minds and in their campaigning, that the “best interests” of a trade union are, too often, not the same as the “best interests” of the workers, the union members.
 The best way to serve the worker is to make it easier for him or her to find and keep a good-paying job.
 The best way to do that is to help create the conditions that make starting, operating and succeeding in business easier in Canada than elsewhere.

 What can, what should governments and political parties do?

 First: avoid the sort of “badly executed and poorly co-ordinated” policies, the “flaccid political leadership” and the overly “centralized nature of contemporary government” that Jeffrey Simpson mentioned;

-Second: persuade voters that we Conservatives are not the party of the status quo, which Scott Gilmore suggests is what too many people settle for, now; and
+Second: there is a need to persuade voters that Conservatives are not the party of the status quo, which Scott Gilmore suggests is what too many people settle for, now; and

-Third: make use of the time we have until 2018/19 to show Ontarians and Canadians that Conservatives offer better ~ socially moderate, fiscally prudent and job-creating ~ leadership at the provincial and national levels.
+Third: make use of the time available until 2018/19 to show Ontarians and Canadians that Conservatives offer better ~ socially moderate, fiscally prudent and job-creating ~ leadership at the provincial and national levels.

-We may have to concede Big Labour to the NDP and to the Trudeau-Wynne Liberals, but we ought to be a party that appeals to business, big and small, on Main Street and Bay Street, and to the people who work in business and industry, young and old, alike.
+The Conservative Party may have to concede Big Labour to the NDP and to the Trudeau-Wynne Liberals, but they ought to be a party that appeals to business, big and small, on Main Street and Bay Street, and to the people who work in business and industry, young and old, alike.